IFRC-Alert-Hub/Alert-Hub-CAP-Aggregator/README.md

 ## Alert Aggregation Process
 *Alerts are retrieved and processed before they are handed off to be displayed on the Alert Hub and alert subscription system.*

 New alert feeds are added by an admin from the Feed Facade and polling intervals are used to adjust the frequency of requests to the alerting source.
-Alert feeds with the same polling interval are automatically grouped into the same periodic task used by the *Celery Beat* scheduler.
-These tasks are handed off to *Redis* and *Celery* workers for asynchronous background processing.
+Each feed has its own periodic task that is managed by the *Celery Beat* scheduler.
+These tasks are handed off to *Redis* and multiple *Celery* workers for distributed processing.

-When processing the CAP feed of alerting feeds, a processing template or format is used to interpret the different xml formats.
-For example, Meteoalarm represents a network of public weather services across Europe, and these European countries encode their cap alerts in the same xml format.
-The 'meteoalarm' format can therefore be selected when adding MeteoAlarm alerting feeds in the feed facade, but a different format would need to be used to interpret alerts from the Algerian Meteorological Office.
+When processing the CAP feed of alerting feeds, a processing format is used to interpret the layout of different feeds.
+For example, the 'meteoalarm' format can be selected when adding MeteoAlarm feeds in the feed facade, but a different format would need to be used to interpret alerts from the Algerian Meteorological Office.

 Formats are very convenient for admin users and can guarantee alerts are processed correctly.
-But they inevitably have to be manually created by developers and updated if alerting feeds make changes to their alert feed format.
+But they inevitably have to be manually created by developers and updated if alerting feeds make changes to their feed format.
+However, the same format can be used for up to dozens of feeds, and each format only differs by about 5-10 lines of code.

 The CAP-aggregator processes alerts according to the CAP-V1.2 specification which details alert elements and sub-elements such as *info*.
 Dates and times are standardised across the system using the UTC timezone.
 Some alerting feeds keep outdated alerts on their alert feeds, so expired alerts are identified and are not saved.